Marjorie Prime

-Marjorie Prime is a 2017 American science-fiction film written and directed by Michael Almereyda, based on Jordan Harrison's play of the same name.
+Marjorie Prime is a 2017 American science-fiction film written and directed by Michael Almereyda, based on Jordan Harrison's 2014 play.
 It stars Jon Hamm, Tim Robbins, Geena Davis, and Lois Smith.
 Footage was screened for buyers at the 66th Berlin International Film Festival.
 It premiered at the 2017 Sundance Film Festival.

 Plot

 Around the year 2050, 85-year-old Marjorie is experiencing the first symptoms of Alzheimer's disease.
 To bring her comfort, her daughter Tess and son-in-law Jon hire a service called Prime, designed to assist Alzheimer patients by creating holographic projections of deceased family members which are "fed" with the patients' memories so that they can "retell" them back in case they forget them.
 Marjorie has chosen a younger version of her late husband Walter, who died fifteen years earlier.
 This choice disturbs Tess, so she does not talk to Walter's hologram.
 Marjorie tells stories of her life to Walter Prime and enjoys listening to him tell them back, usually asking him to embellish some to make them better and prettier the next time he tells them, so that the new story will become her new memory.
 Meanwhile, Julie, Marjorie's caretaker, moves in with the family to watch over her and confides in Walter.

 In time, Walter Prime becomes curious about the real Walter's personal and professional lives and starts asking Jon about them.
 Jon tells Walter Prime a family secret that must never be repeated to Marjorie: She and Walter had a son named Damian who committed suicide forty years earlier and, before doing so, killed the beloved family dog Toni II (a black French poodle who looked just like the family's previous dog, Toni) to take her with him.
 Marjorie hasn't said Damian's name since then.
 Despite Walter Prime's understanding about not telling her, Marjorie suddenly asks for Damian in a bout of dementia.
 Tess finds a Bible in the living room table and accuses Julie (who had given it to Marjorie) of taking advantage of Marjorie's condition to religiously manipulate her (since Marjorie has always been an atheist), which prompts Marjorie to become upset and urinate herself.